jeffanthony/DAO/README_DTHPool.md

 Once the delegation is finished, you will exchange normal DAO tokens ( Ð ) by the same number of delegate dao tokens ( dÐ ) .

-It is convenient that in mist you wathch both contracts and both tokens.
+It is convenient that in mist you watch both contracts and both tokens.

 ### Undelegate the votes